634 Nedderman Hall

 Data Science Master of Science Degree Program

-GRE score requirements are waived for Fall 2021 for the M.S.
+GRE score requirements are waived for the M.S.
 Data Science Program

 UTA’s Master of Science degree in Data Science helps meet the growing need for data science professionals in STEM, health-related and other fields, expanding students’ marketable skills and preparing them to enter a fast-growing job field.